 Tenzin Lhamo und Paljor Lama – Briddhim

-Tenzin Lhamo and her husband Paljor Lama are running our Nepali NGO Gosainkunda Human Service Welfare Organization.
-They grew up in Briddhim, the village in Northern Nepal, which we are supporting with our projects.
+Paljor Lama is the head of the Nepali NGO Gosainkunda Human Service Welfare Organization.
+He is working together with his wife Tenzin Lhamo (officially Tseyang Tamang) for the NGO.
+They both grew up in Briddhim, the village in Northern Nepal, which we are supporting with our projects.
 Both come from poor families.
 Already at the age of 9 Lhamo started working in order to help her poor family.
 She never has been able to go to school, but with the assistance of her uncle Nyima and friends she taught herself to read and today she even speaks English fluently.

 Thanks to a sponsorship Paljor could go to school for 12 years, first in Dhunche, later in Kathmandu.
 In 2022 he started his political carreer and is working in the office of Briddhim’s major.
 The shop of Paljo’s father for household supply is sustaining the whole family.
 Paljor’s father is wellknown and respected in the whole are and since he speaks also Tamang he is translating for Lhamo and Paljor when poor people from those villages come to ask us for help.